 - Before you start the assignment you should read the assignment text carefully.
 This will help you to understand how each task fits into the whole assignment. - You should start each task on a fresh sheet of paper. - On each sheet of paper you should type or write your name and registration number.
 Also add an appropriate name to your saved file or as instructed in the task. - You are expected to check and correct your spelling, grammar and punctuation. - You may use any books, notes or other material to help you, but you must not copy word-for- word from any source.
-Under no circumstance must you copy someone else's work. - You and your assessor must sign each Assessment Record to verify that all the work contained in that assignment is your own. - When all required assignments and the multiple-choice test have been completed to the required standard you will be awarded the Level 2 Award / Certificate / Diploma in Legal Studies, whichever is applicable to your centre's programme.
+Under no circumstance must you copy someone else's work. - You and your assessor must sign each Assessment Record to verify that all the work contained in that assignment is your own. - When all required assignments and the multiple-choice test have been completed to the required standard you will be awarded the Level 2 Certificate / Diploma for Legal Secretaries (or alternative for Level 2 Awards), whichever is applicable to your centre's programme.